Brisbane's hipster elite were out in force last night, even waiting in line at 7 to try and scope a place to see their poster boy: Sufjan Stevens.

 As Clus said best, "pick any song from that album, they're all basically about floods."
 And due to my excitement about finally seeing them twice this week, of course I'll add it.
 And of course I've been listening to it all week.
 But here's why it got in:

 "Rise!"
-Said the King to the River,
+Said the King to the River,3.
+Led Zeppelin - When the Levee Breaks

 "Never let up!
 No, bring us a flood and bring it hard!"